skrub-data/skrub/README.rst

 We usually identify three common cases: **similarities, typos and variations**

-`The first example notebook <https://dirty-cat.github.io/stable/auto_examples/01_dirty_categories.html>`_ goes into detail on how to identify and deal with dirty data using dirty_cat.
+`The first example notebook <https://dirty-cat.github.io/stable/auto_examples/01_dirty_categories.html>`_ goes in-depth on how to identify and deal with dirty data using the dirty_cat library.

-The encoders and tools provided by dirty_cat include:
+The encoders and tools provided as part of dirty_cat include:

 - The `SimilarityEncoder <https://dirty-cat.github.io/stable/generated/dirty_cat.SimilarityEncoder.html>`_
 - The `GapEncoder <https://dirty-cat.github.io/stable/generated/dirty_cat.GapEncoder.html>`_